Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-subscription.md

 To make this hook concurrent mode safe the `subscriptionFactory` will be called after the component initially mounts.
 You can find out more about concurrent mode safety [here](/guide/core-concepts#concurrent-mode-safety).

 :::tip
-Before using this hook check that your use case isn't already covered `useLatestValue` or `useIsComplete`.
+Before using this hook check that your use case isn't already covered by `useLatestValue` or `useIsComplete`.
 :::

 :::warning
-Similar to the `useEffect` hook, then length of the dependencies array should stay the same across re-renders.
+Similar to the `useEffect` hook, the length of the dependencies array should stay the same across re-renders.
 Changes in the length of the array could lead to un-predictable results.
 :::